Rosa Regàs

-Rosa Regàs (born 1933, in Barcelona) is a Spanish writer and novelist.
-She is a recipient of the Premio Planeta de Novela and the Premio Nadal.
+Rosa Regàs (11 November 1933 – 17 July 2024) was a Spanish writer and novelist.
+She was a recipient of the Premio Planeta de Novela and the Premio Nadal.

 Biography

 Rosa Regàs was born in Barcelona in 1933.
 During the Spanish Civil War she was exiled to France, until it ended when she was 6 years old.
 She was educated at a religious boarding school in Barcelona.
 She subsequently obtained a Degree in Philosophy at the University of Barcelona, where she met Spanish poets such as José Agustín Goytisolo, Jaime Gil de Biedma and Gabriel Ferraté.

 Her literary training was consolidated between 1964 and 1970 during her work at the legendary publishing house Seix Barral (now part of Grupo Planeta), with Carlos Barral.
 In 1970 she founded the publishing company La Gaya Ciencia and began publishing works by authors who were little known at the time, such as Juan Benet, Álvaro Pombo, María Zambrano, Manuel Vázquez Montalbán and Javier Marías, amongst many others.

 After the death of Franco, she launched the publishing house's first political collection entitled Biblioteca de Divulgación Política, with most of its authors still underground at the time.
 She also founded and directed a magazine of thought, Cuadernos de la Gaya Ciencia, and another on architecture, Arquitecturas Bis, with the collaboration of professionals of the stature of Oriol Bohigas, Óscar Tusquets, and Rafael Moneo.

 Determined to write, she sold her publishing house in 1983 and began working as a part-time translator and editor for different organisations in the United Nations in several different cities around the world, leaving her more free time to dedicate to literature.
 In 1987 she accepted a proposal from Carlos Trías, who was then director of the Ciudades collection at Ediciones Destino, to write "Ginebra", an entertaining essay on the severe Calvinist capital of Lake Leman and its peculiar inhabitants.